Rybinsk

 Rybinsk (Рыбинск, /ru/) is the second-largest city of Yaroslavl Oblast, Russia.
-It lies on both banks of the Volga at its confluence with the Sheksna, about 267 km north‑northeast of Moscow.
-As of the 2021 census, its population was 177,295; the 2010 Census recorded 200,771.
+It lies on both banks of the Volga River at its confluence with the Sheksna and Cheremukha, about 82 km northwest of Yaroslavl and 270 km north of Moscow.
+As of the 2021 Census, its population was 177,295 (200,771 in 2010).

-Historically a major transshipment and trading hub on the upper Volga, Rybinsk expanded rapidly after the opening of the Vyshny Volochyok Waterway and was chartered as a town in 1777.
-In the Soviet era it developed into an industrial center and inland river port associated with the creation of the Rybinsk Reservoir.
+Historically a major transshipment and grain trading hub on the upper Volga and the Vyshny Volochyok/Mariinsk–Tikhvin waterway system, Rybinsk expanded rapidly in the 18th–19th centuries and was chartered as a town in 1777.
+In the Soviet era it developed into an engineering center and inland river port associated with the construction of the Rybinsk Reservoir and Rybinsk Hydroelectric Station.
 The city is noted for its 19th‑century merchant architecture along the Volga embankment and is sometimes included in extended Golden Ring of Russia itineraries.
 Rybinsk has borne several names: Ust‑Sheksna (until 1504), Rybnaya Sloboda (until 1777), Shcherbakov (1946–1957), and Andropov (1984–1989).
+In 2021 Rybinsk was awarded the honorary title “City of Labour Valour”.